Reenforcements/FPGAComputer/notes.md

 # MIPS I Assembly

 The R2000 was the first processor to run MIPS I, the first version of MIPS.
 The R2000's instruction set is what my processor will be designed to run.
-Any of the newer MIPS are too complex
+Any of the newer MIPS seem too complex to implement (at least for a beginner.)

+Some MIPS commands really get assembled down into multiple instructions.
+These are called **pseudoinstructions**.

 ### Links: